 Unfortunately, being overweight can cause snoring, alongside many other health problems.
 It can even lead to sleep apnea – a condition in which a person stops breathing for a period of time during sleep.
 This can be dangerous as it is linked with high blood pressure, and can interrupt your sleep.
 This can be avoided or at least reduced by weight loss.
 If your partner is overweight, talk to him about the possibility of losing weight, as it will not only benefit you both in the bedroom, but also in other areas in your life.
 A good way of doing this is by exercising and eating healthier meals together, as it is much easier than doing it alone.
 Although this may take time, after a while you may start to see the difference in his snoring, especially if combined with different sleeping positions and anti-snore strips.

-These are the top three ways you can help reduce your partners snoring, and hopefully you can avoid having to sleep in separate rooms!
+These are the top four ways you can help reduce your partners snoring, and hopefully you can avoid having to sleep in separate rooms!
 Even if you’re not a snorer yourself, trying these options together will definitely ensure a better night’s sleep for the both of you.
 Give them a go, and see if they work for you!